نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Introduction: Supplemental nutrition is valuable to overcome periods of resource scarcity and support colony development, bee growth, rearing, grazing behavior and resistance to diseases under stressful conditions.
+Introduction: Supplemental nutrition is valuable to overcome periods of resource scarcity and support colony development, bee growth, rearing, grazing behavior, and resistance to diseases under stressful conditions.
 It is necessary to provide protein food to stimulate colony strength in maximizing honey production and plant pollination.
 If young worker bees do not consume the required protein, their mammary (hypopharyngeal) glands will not develop ultimately.
 So, the royal jelly does not support the normal growth and development of worker larvae or egg production in the adult queen.
+This experiment was designed to evaluate the effects of the use of a honey bee enhancer supplement called Prody 400 on the weight of different body parts, the growth of hypopharyngeal glands, and the carcass composition of nurse bees

-Materials and methods: This experiment was designed to evaluate the effects of the use of a honey bee enhancer supplement called Prody 400 on the weight of different body parts, the growth of hypopharyngeal glands and the carcass composition of nurse bees with three treatments and four repetitions in laboratory cages.
+Materials and methods: This experiment was conducted with three treatments and four repetitions in laboratory cages.
 The experiment was done from the middle of September to the beginning of October 2022.
-The experimental treatments included 1) the group without the use of supplements (control treatment), 2) the treatment using the supplement in diluted sucrose syrup, and 3) the treatment using the supplement in sweet paste.
+The experimental treatments included: 1) The group without the use of supplements (control treatment), 2) The treatment using the supplement in diluted sucrose syrup, and 3) The treatment using the supplement in a sweet paste.
 Kaushgar Sepehr Javan Company prepared Prody 400 enhancer supplement.
-Carcass composition data were analyzed in the form of a randomized complete block design using SAS software based on the GLM procedure and data related to head weight, breast weight, belly weight, and hypopharyngeal gland growth in the form of a repeated measure design based on the Mixed procedure.
-A comparison of average treatments and age of nurse bees was done using a protected t-test.
-The results are reported as least squares mean with standard error.
+Carcass composition data were analyzed in the form of a randomized complete block design using the SAS software based on the GLM procedure, and data related to head weight, breast weight, belly weight, and hypopharyngeal gland growth were analyzed in the form of a repeated measure design based on the Mixed procedure.
+A comparison of average treatments and the age of nurse bees was done using a protected t-test.
+The results are reported as least squares means with standard error.